BeniNobel/INTRO-C/README.md

 ## Usage

 Clone the repository to your local machine and compile the programs using a C compiler.
-Instructions for compilation and execution are provided in each program's respective directory.

 ## Contributing